 If sweet potatoes aren’t really your thing, you can swap out a variety of root veggies here.
 Regular potatoes would work great (just be sure they are organic, washed well, and you leave the skin on to reap any health benefits), along with beets, Jerusalem artichoke, rutabaga, turnips, carrots, or daikon radishes.

-This dish is perfect as an appetizer for your next get together, a fun side dish at any party, or alongside baked or grilled fish as a complete meal.
-(Or if you are anything like me, sometimes as a tasty lunch, even if it's not a perfectly balanced meal.)
+(Or if you are anything like me, sometimes as a tasty lunch, even if it’s not a perfectly balanced meal.)

 Makes about 3 cups of chips and 2 cups of dip